gadetmartin/Portfolio/README.md

 ## 🚀 My Projects

-> For information, some of these projects were made using French and others using English.
+> For your information, some of these projects were made in French and others in English.
-For these reasons you will find documents that are in French and others that are in English.
+For this reason, you will find documents that are in French and others that are in English.

 ### BUT in Computer Science projects